acabaud1/profile-browser/README.md

 ## Profile Browser

+This application was built as part of the HelloCSE technical test.

 Profile Browser is a simple Laravel / Vue.js application that displays star profiles and include dashboard to manage them.

 It relies on Laravel Breeze which includes Inertia for Vue3 support, Tailwind for CSS and a simple authentication implementation.